 Revitalising Trusts Project

 Did you know there are approximately 24,000 registered charities in Scotland?
-Ranging from small local charities to large international organisations, all charities are regulated and awarded charitable status by the Scottish Charity Regulator (OSCR).
+From small local charities to large international organisations, all charities are regulated and awarded charitable status by the Scottish Charity Regulator (OSCR).
 Many of these charities have been sent up as trusts to distribute grants or give donations to where there is a need in Scotland.

 For some trusts, remaining active may prove to be difficult.
 Do any of the following statements apply to you?